micha3ldavid/lessons/React/Component-vs-Pure.md

 It's been a scattered day today, and I didn't have a specific topic in mind, so I thought I'd do a quick little ditty on React's Component vs. PureComponent.
 Basically the only real difference between Component and PureComponent is a minor optimization built into a component's lifecycle method called `shouldComponentUpdate`.
 What the optimization does is check a component's `props` to see if previous props are different than new props (they do this with === comparisons).
+PureComponent has this optimization, Component does not.

 That's literally it.

 And while this is super handy to have it also creates a lot of misuse.
+What happens when you misuse PureComponent?
+Well, you do a hell of a lot of comparison checking during React re-renders and slow your app down.

-Here's why.
+Let's see some examples!

 #### Misuse #1 Inline Object Props
 If you are specifying any inline props, that have a typeof "object" or "function", they will ALWAYS trigger a full re-render, even with PureComponent.
 This is because two object never share the same signature.
 Let's look at an example.